MohamedElBakry/AI-Ultimate-Tic-Tac-Toe/README.md

 # AI Ultimate Tic Tac Toe
 This is a university project in JavaScript on Intelligent Systems (AI) for the Ultimate Tic Tac Toe game.
 It uses the P5.js library for the graphics.

+Ultimate Tic Tac Toe, as the name suggests, is an advanced version of the well-known game, Tic Tac Toe.
+Similarily, the goal is to win 3 sub-boards in a line, and to win a sub-board you must form a line in it.
+Additionally, here's where it becomes challenging: the previous move influences/limits the options of the next move.
+That is, each square maps to a sub-board.
+Thus, long-term planning and strategy are key!

 The AI itself is Minimax with Alpha-Beta (α–β) pruning to signficantly speed up the process of travesing the game tree and move options.